 When a patient writes a negative online review for a pain management clinic, that usually means that their appointment wasn’t what they expected.
 This disconnect between patient expectations and experiences has for years been a topic of discussion among pain management providers.
 In an effort to solve this problem, clinic leaders have been trying to provide information that can help patients prepare for treatment.

-If you’re considering visiting a pain management specialist, here’s what you need to know:
+If you’re considering visiting an Indianapolis pain management specialist, here’s what you need to know:

 At your first appointment, be prepared to present detailed medical records, including the results of any diagnostic exams you’ve had.
 You should be able to find new patient paperwork online, so you can determine what information you’ll need to provide.
 You will at least need to provide your insurance information and a list of current and previous medications, and it’s a good idea to take your prescription medication with you to your appointment, in case the clinic staff needs to verify any prescription information.